donaldboulton/publiuslogic/src/pages/blog/gatsby-github-comments-utterances.md

 It will make your Utterances Widget to load slightly faster. <3

 ### PS.
 DEMO SITE

 [Demo Using withUtterance](https://khw1031.github.io/posts/withUtterances)

 ### My withUtterances react Component

+Using GitHub pages dark theme.
+From the SEO component, 'og:title', to set the comment to a specific page.
+And this component with the specific meta-tags can be used, "anywhere", not just posts!

 ```jsx
 import React from 'react'